Amadeus-Winarto/Object-Detection-Papers/README.md

 # Object-Detection-Papers
 ## Background
 Since I am currently working on Computer Vision-related projects, particularly object detection, I find myself reading a lot of papers.
 Hence, I would like to come up with a list of papers on object detection that I have come across (not necessarily read).
 The list is by no means exhaustive.
 In fact, it is probably quite limited in scope.
-For one thing, it does not cover papers that tackle specific applications of object detection i.e. detecting skin lesions.
-While there are definitely a thing or two one can learn from these papers, including them would basically mean becoming Google.
+For one thing, the main list does not cover papers that tackle specific applications of object detection i.e. detecting skin lesions.
+While there are definitely a thing or two one can learn from these papers, including all of them would basically mean becoming Google.

+Despite saying that, however, I find certain application papers to be quite interesting - or at least sound interesting - and so have placed some under miscellaneous.

-Also, I try to not only cover the most famous and common papers; why should we limit our reading only to well-known publications?
+Also, I try not to only cover the most famous and common papers; why should we limit our reading only to well-known publications?
 The list is not ordered in any particular way.
 Please feel free to add more if you find more papers, or if there any other updates.

 ### List of Papers
 1. Single-Shot MultiBox Detector: https://arxiv.org/abs/1512.02325